Basic Computing Services (subMIT) Review

 • System usage: total and weekly users, by department etc. …

-• Web page, Paper on SubMIT, Publications with SubMIT, …
+• Public presence: Web page, Paper on SubMIT, Publications with SubMIT, …

 Speaker: David Walter